Two authenticators to keep you safe

 How 2-Step Verification works

-- STEP 1: Enter your password.
+- Enter your password.
 Whenever you sign in to a 2-Step protected account, you’ll enter your username and password as usual.

 Your credentials are valuable to criminals

-When bad guys steal your username and password, they have the ability to lock you out of your account, and then do any or all of the following:
+When bad actors steal your username and password, they have the ability to lock you out of your account, and then do any or all of the following: